Anything-Minecraft-Team/anything-minecraft/docs/server/info/lists/server_software.md

     Version: 1.8
     Discontinued

--   [Spout](https://github.com/SpoutDev/Spout) - Spout is a multithreaded, voxel game engine and platform written in java for Minecraft 1.5.2.
+-   [Spout](https://github.com/SpoutDev/Spout) - Spout was basically the original SpongeForge but very different.
+It had a multithreaded, voxel game engine and platform written in java for Minecraft 1.5.2.
+More info [here](https://www.reddit.com/r/admincraft/comments/207y08/is_spout_dead_was_it_ever_alive/cg132bt/).
     Version: 1.5.2
     Discontinued